CartoDB/mobile-sdk/doc/custom_offline_data.md

     InputStream in = assetManager.open(fileName);
     File outFile = new File(toDir, fileName);

-    // NB!
-Remember to check if storage is available and has enough space
+    // Note: Remember to check if storage is available and has enough space

     if (outFile.exists()) {
         // File already exists, no need to recreate